20 men are convicted in the 2015 Paris terror attacks; one sentenced to life in prison

 Some defendants, including Abdeslam, said innocent civilians were targeted because of France's policies in the Middle East and hundreds of civilian deaths in Western airstrikes in Islamic State-controlled areas of Syria and Iraq.

-The Islamic State, "this pseudo-state, declared war with the weapons of war," Hollande said.
-The Paris attackers did not terrorize, shoot, kill, maim and traumatize civilians because of religion, he said, adding it was "fanaticism and barbarism."
+The sound of the first suicide bombing at 9:16 p.m. barely carried over the noise of the stadium's crowd.
+The second came four minutes later.
+A squad of gunmen opened fire at several bars and restaurants in another part of Paris.

+Worse was to follow.
+At 9:47 p.m., three more gunmen burst into the Bataclan, firing indiscriminately.
+Ninety people died within minutes.
+Hundreds were held hostage – some gravely injured – in the hall for hours before Hollande ordered it stormed.

-During closing arguments Monday, Abdelslam's lawyer Olivia Ronen told a panel of judges that her client is the only one in the group of attackers who didn't set off explosives to kill others that night.
-He can't be convicted for murder, she argued.
+During closing arguments Monday, Abdelslam's lawyer Olivia Ronen told a panel of judges that her client shouldn't be convicted of murder because he was the only one in the group of attackers who didn't set off explosives to kill others that night.

 Abdeslam apologized to the victims at his final court appearance Monday, saying his remorse and sorrow is heartfelt and sincere.
 Listening to victims' accounts of "so much suffering" changed him, he said.

-"I have made mistakes, it's true, but I am not a murderer, I am not a killer," he said.
+"I have made mistakes, it's true, but I am not a murderer," he said.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.